by NGOC ANH 15/04/2026, 15:00

 “Based on the growth momentum of 2024–2025, 2026 is projected to continue to be a year of positive growth for the manufacturing sector, with an estimated IIP growth rate of 7–9%.
 Although the pace may slow down due to the larger scale of the manufacturing base, the main trend will be a shift from extensive to intensive growth,” Vice President Hoang Quang Phong shared.

-At the same time, it was stated that Northern Vietnam is full of potential, and Hai Phong is considered an attractive destination that continuously attracts multinational corporations.
-Hai Phong City currently ranks among the top localities attracting the largest FDI in the country with 1,000 FDI projects from 40 countries and territories, with cumulative FDI capital reaching 33.8 billion USD.
-The occupancy rate of industrial parks and economic zones in the city is over 70%.
+At the same time, it was claimed that Northern Vietnam is full of promise, and Hai Phong is seen as an appealing place that continues to draw global firms.
+Hai Phong City is now among the top places drawing the most FDI in the country, with 1,000 FDI projects from 40 countries and territories, totalling 33.8 billion USD.
+The occupancy rate of the city's industrial parks and economic zones exceeds 70%.

 According to VCCI Vice President Hoang Quang Phong, after nearly 40 years of attracting FDI and developing industry, all localities in Northern Vietnam have industrial parks, and the occupancy rate remains a top priority over policy priorities regarding environmental and social criteria.
 Therefore, traditional industrial park-based industrial development is no longer suitable in the new context of digital transformation, 4.0 technology, and sustainable consumption.